Discover Crantock and Newquay

 The bustling town is a favourite for many people visiting the region and is filled with surf shops and tiny cafes, alongside many brands you’d except to see in a typical high street.

-Body boards can be hired from Trevella Park reception and we can help find a local surf school that will have you riding the waves (or at least falling off with style) in no time.
+We can help find a local surf school that will have you riding the waves (or at least falling off with style) in no time.
 If you prefer to see the pro’s in action, there’s an impressive calendar of events including Nightsurf, Boardmasters and Longboard Champs.

 Newquay’s Blue Reef Aquarium